Dreambound

 How do I get my radiology license in California?

-To obtain a radiology license in California, you must complete an accredited radiologic technology program, pass the American Registry of Radiologic Technologists (ARRT) certification exam, and apply for licensure through the California Department of Public Health, Radiologic Health Branch.
+You must complete an accredited radiologic technology program, pass the ARRT certification exam, and apply for licensure through the California Department of Public Health’s Radiologic Health Branch.

-How long does it take to become a radiologist?
+How long does it take to become a radiology tech in California?

 How much do radiologists techs make in California?